 Never Received Any Type of Federal or Non-Federal Assistance Agreements

-Affirm that your organization never received any type of federal or non-federal assistance agreement (grant or cooperative agreement).
+Affirm that your organization has never received any type of federal or non-federal assistance agreement (grant or cooperative agreement).
 Or, discuss how your organization has recently received an assistance agreement, but has not had an opportunity to demonstrate compliance with the award requirements.
 (Applicants that indicate that they do not have a history of performing assistance agreements will receive a “neutral” 8-point score for this factor.
 However, failure to indicate anything in response to this sub-criterion may result in zero points.)

 IV.F.
 Leveraging

-Leveraging is generally when an applicant proposes to provide its own additional funds/resources or those from third-party sources (including another federal grant) to support or complement the project they are awarded under the competition which is above and beyond the EPA grant funds awarded.
-Leveraging resources may materialize during the grant Period of performance or after the Brownfields Grant has ended.
+Leveraging is generally when an applicant proposes to provide its own additional funds/resources or those from third-party sources (including another federal grant) beyond the EPA grant funds.
+These resources support or complement the project and are different from Voluntary committed cost sharing as defined in 2 CFR § 200.1.
 Any leveraged funds/resources and their source must be identified in the Narrative.
+However, the leveraged funds/resources should not be included in the budget.
+Costs paid with leveraged funds/resources do not need to be eligible and allowable project costs under the EPA assistance agreement as would be the case for Voluntary committed cost sharing, which is not allowed under this solicitation.

-Leveraging that will materialize during the grant: An example of leveraging that typically materializes during a Brownfields Grant Period of performance includes an applicant’s in-kind resources that are necessary to carry out the grant.
-(Applicants may describe other leveraging needed to support or complement the project.)
-This form of leveraging should not be included in the budget and the costs need not be eligible and allowable project costs under the EPA assistance agreement.

-If applicants propose to provide this form of leveraging, EPA expects them to make the effort to secure the leveraged resources described in their Narrative.
-If the proposed leveraging does not materialize during grant performance, then EPA may reconsider the legitimacy of the award and/or take other appropriate action as authorized by 2 CFR Parts 200 or 1500.
-The grant workplan should include a statement indicating that the applicant is expected to produce the proposed leveraging consistent with the terms of the announcement and the applicant's Narrative.
+Leveraging that will materialize during the grant: Leveraging that typically materializes during a Brownfields Grant Period of performance includes resources that are needed to support or complement the grant.
+Examples include additional public or private funds or in-kind resources for assessment, remediation, and/or subsequent reuse of the site.
+If applicants describe leveraged funds/resources, EPA expects applicants to make the effort to secure the leveraged resources described in their Narrative.
+If the proposed leveraging does not materialize during grant performance, then EPA may reconsider the legitimacy of the award and/or take other appropriate action as authorized by CERCLA § 104(k)(8)(C) and 2 CFR Parts 200 and 1500.
+The grant workplan must include a statement indicating that the applicant is expected to produce the proposed leveraging consistent with the terms of the announcement and the applicant's Narrative.

-Another example of leveraging that typically materializes during the Brownfields Grant Period of performance is cost sharing/matching.
-Cost sharing/matching funds are not required under this competition.
-Additionally, a voluntary cost share, beyond the information provided in response to the Project Implementation criterion, will not be considered or evaluated under this solicitation.
-Voluntary committed cost sharing as defined at 2 CFR § 200.1 is when an applicant voluntarily proposes a legally binding commitment to cover costs or provide contributions to support the project when a cost share is not required.
-Applicants should not propose a voluntary cost share under this solicitation.

 Leveraging that will materialize after the Brownfields Grant has ended: Examples of leveraging that typically materialize after the Brownfields Grant has ended include resources for remediation, infrastructure updates, and reuse.
-This form of leveraging should not be included in the budget and the costs need not be eligible and allowable project costs under the EPA assistance agreement.

 IV.G.
 Confidential Business Information

 As discussed in Section IV.D., Narrative Information Sheet, EPA recommends that you do not include confidential business information (CBI) in your application.
-However, if CBI is included, it will be treated in accordance with 40 CFR 2.203.
+However, if CBI is included, it will be treated in accordance with 40 CFR § 2.203.
 Applicants must clearly indicate which portion(s) of their application they are claiming as CBI.
 EPA will evaluate such claims in accordance with 40 CFR Part 2.
-If no claim of confidentiality is made, EPA is not required to make the inquiry to the applicant otherwise required by 40 CFR 2.204(c)(2) prior to disclosure.
+If no claim of confidentiality is made, EPA is not required to make the inquiry to the applicant otherwise required by 40 CFR § 2.204(c)(2) prior to disclosure.